Vientiane, Laos - Things to Do in Vientiane

 Top Things to Do in Vientiane

-Booking Tip: Entry costs 15,000 kip ($1.50) plus 3,000 kip for cameras.
-Located 25km from city center, hire a tuk-tuk for $15-20 round trip or rent a scooter for $5-8/day.
-Visit in late afternoon to avoid midday heat and catch golden hour lighting for photography.
+Booking Tip: Entry is 15,000 kip plus 3,000 kip for cameras.
+Located 25km outside the city - tuk-tuks charge $15-20 round trip or rent a motorbike for $5-8/day.
+Go in late afternoon to avoid midday heat.

 Getting There